 The treatment goal for obesity is to

 lose weight and try to reach a healthy weight.
 This may be done with diet, medication or in severe case, weight loss surgery.
-Some health conditions can make a person gain weight, including polycystic ovary syndrome, or PCOS, in women.
+Some health conditions can make a person gain weight, including for example polycystic ovary syndrome (PCOS) in women and hypothyroidism.